MooersLab/jupyterlabcctbxsnips/README.md

 jupyter lab build
 ```

-Run the first command to get a list of paths to the librairies.
+Run the first command to get a list of paths to the libraries.

 Select the top option under Data.
 This is where the libraries will be stored.